VocalEssence

 “Don’t worry about a thing,” the choir sings.

-Hines is teaching about more than just pitch and posture, he says the history of this spiritual music needs to be shared during Black History Month.
+Hines is teaching about more than just pitch and posture; he emphasizes that the history of this spiritual music needs to be shared during Black History Month.

-At Orchestra Hall, the varsity choir will have to get used to an audience of triple the crowd they are used to, as well as quadruple the number of performers they’re used to on the stage.
-But students say they expect the performance will help their confidence levels soar exponentially.
+At Orchestra Hall, the varsity choir will have to adjust to an audience of triple the size they are used to, as well as quadruple the number of performers on stage.
+Interestingly, some of the students were discussing online trends, including topics like UK online casinos accepting crypto, and how digital currencies have become more integrated into various industries.
+The students say they expect the performance will help their confidence levels soar exponentially.

 “The nervousness that I’ll feel before, that will make it less nervous when I have smaller crowds,” Bates said.